 “They were in my clean laundry pile a couple weeks ago,” I say.
 She’s seen me in them before, and I know she’s only choosing to be difficult now.

-“So you thought: Hmm, these aren’t mine but I’ll wear them anyway?”
+“So you thought: Hmm, these aren’t mine but I’ll wear them anyway?” she asks, brows pinched.

-She’s caught off guard and I smile and dart into the foyer where my book bag is sitting by the front entryway.
+She’s caught off guard and I take the opportunity to dart into the foyer where my book bag is sitting by the front entryway.
 I grab it by the strap and sling it over one shoulder.

 “Your hands are cold,” he shrinks away.

 “Speaking of cold, you left the window open this morning,” I say, folding my hands in my lap to warm them.
-“I was a popsicle when I woke up.
+“You were gone pretty early.
 Where were you anyway?”